HyperionU/nota-set/.github/CONTRIBUTING.md

 # How To Contribute
 Hello!
 From all of us at The University of Hyperion, we're so glad you are taking the time to join us.
-If you haven't already, consider sending an introduction on the discussion tab, or joining the [Slack Channel](https://join.slack.com/t/newworkspace-pcc1266/shared_invite/zt-2e8wglpe8-HC1ylv~YIeyOxtpeol1Q7g)<sup>1</sup> at the previous link.
+If you haven't already, consider sending an introduction on the discussion tab.

 <!-- TOC start (generated with https://github.com/derlin/bitdowntoc) -->